mbest1813/documentation/v2/clickstream/overview.md

 ## Destinations

-Check out the list below to explore all of the destinations available with Astronomer Clickstream.
+Check out the list below to explore all of the destinations available with MetaRouter.
 From there, make your way to each destination's docs and setup guide to see how to use them!

 * [Acquisio](/v2/clickstream/destinations/acquisio.html)
 * [Amazon Kinesis](/v2/clickstream/destinations/amazon-kinesis.html)